radQueen258/radQueen258/README.md

 ### Hi there! 👋 I'm Radka
 <br>

-I'm a third-year Software Engineering student with a passion for creating fun and engaging applications.
+I'm a final-year Software Engineering student with a passion for creating fun and engaging web applications.
 I'm currently looking for internships and open to new opportunities!
 <br>

 #### 🚀 Skills

 + Java
-+ Ruby on Rail
 + HTML
 + CSS
 + Golang